Confirmation Bias

 Wason looked at the triples that the participants chose to test their theory.
 Some believed that the set of three numbers all had to be even, like 6-8-10 or 80-90-100.
 They tested sets of triplets with only even numbers to confirm their belief.

-What they didn’t test were triplets that would go against their beliefs.
+What they didn’t test were triplets which would go against their beliefs.
 They only sought out information that would confirm what they already believed to be true.

-This shows why our fictional “John” from the beginning of the video might be likely to scroll past the news article that went against his view on guns.
+This shows why our fictional “John” from the beginning of the video might likely scroll past the news article that went against his view on guns.

 venn diagram describing how confirmation bias is the intersection of what we believe and objective facts